Relay.app vs. Zapier

 Human-in-the-loop oversight has long been a differentiator for Relay.app, though Zapier has started closing the gap.

 Relay.app was built around the idea that people should stay involved in AI workflows to keep an eye on AI outputs and quality.
-You can add human-in-the-loop options like approvals, reviews, and manual input steps wherever a process needs them.
-This is great for AI workflows where you need someone to check what the AI generated before it goes out to say, a customer or into your CRM.
+You can add approvals, reviews, and manual input steps wherever a process needs them.
+This is essential for AI workflows where you need someone to check what the AI generated before it goes out to a customer or into your CRM.

-Zapier recently added built-in human-in-the-loop steps for collecting data and requesting approval, which are great additions.
+Zapier has added built-in human-in-the-loop steps for collecting data and requesting approval, which are solid additions.

 Zapier edge: Covers the basics with approval and data collection steps.